poikilos/animalmaterials/readme.md

-The Poikilos fork is a fork of AntumMT's fork of sapier's animalmaterials modpack (the dependency on mobs was removed from this fork though the AntumMT branch was used).
+The Poikilos fork is a fork of AntumMT's fork of sapier's animalmaterials modpack (the dependency on mobs was removed from this fork though the antum branch was used).

 ## Project Status
 The ideas behind this are still being explored so rather high-level